ibrahim-mo/CarND-Vehicle-Detection/writeup.md

 ![alt text][image3]

-The code for the sliding window implementation is defined in the function `find_cars()` at lines 25 through 97 in the file `proj5.py`.
+The code for the sliding window implementation is defined in the function `find_cars()` at lines 26 through 98 in the file `proj5.py`.
 Similar to what was done earlier, this function calls lower-level functions defined in the file `supp_funcs.py()` (at lines 7 to 55).

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on three scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are an example image:
+Here are some example images:

 ![alt text][image4]